Balena base images

-Not all OS distro and language stack versions are compatible with each other, pleace notice that there are some combinations which are not available in the
+Not all OS distro and language stack versions are compatible with each other.
+Notice that there are some combinations that are not available in the

 balenalib base images.

-- Nodejs dropped 32-bit builds a while ago so i386-based nodejs images (Debian, Fedora and Ubuntu) v8.x and v6.x are official.
-New series (v10.x and v12.x) are using unofficial builds so please notice when using these images.
+- Node.js dropped 32-bit builds a while ago so i386-based nodejs images (Debian, Fedora and Ubuntu) v8.x and v6.x are official.
+New series (v10.x and v12.x) are using unofficial builds.

 - The Node.js v6.x and v8.x series are not available for i386 Alpine Linux base images v3.9 and edge as node crashes with segfault error, we are investigating the issue and will add them back as soon as the issue is resolved.

-Installing software packages in balenalib containers is very easy and in most cases you can just use base image operating system package manager, however to make things even easier, every balenalib image includes a small
+Installing software packages in balenalib containers is very easy, and in most cases, you can just use the base image operating system package manager.
+However to make things even easier, every balenalib image includes a small

 install_packages script that abstracts away the specifics of the underlying package managers, and adds the following useful features:

 - Install the named packages, skipping prompts etc.

-- Clean up the package manager metadata afterwards to keep the resulting image small.
+- Clean up the package manager metadata afterward to keep the resulting image small.

 - Retries if package install fails.
-Sometimes a package will fail to download due to a network issue, and this may fix that, which is particularly useful in an automated build pipeline.
+Sometimes a package will fail to download due to a network issue, and retrying may fix this, which is particularly useful in an automated build pipeline.

 An example of this in action is as follows: